 Another leak suggests Apple is developing new Face ID tech which will lead to a redesigned and potentially slimmer notch.
 Allegedly, the company is trying out several combinations, including ones that minimize the front-facing optics so much that they fit in the top bezel.

-We might get more than just a notch removal, with Kuo also saying that he expects the metal frame to be more like the iPhone 4’s frame, suggesting it won’t be curved like on current models.
+We might get more than just a notch reduction or removal, with Kuo also saying that he expects the metal frame to be more like the iPhone 4’s frame, suggesting it won’t be curved like on current models.
 He also says that overall the design is likely to be “significantly” different to current iPhone models.

 Then again, a more recent leak suggests that the designs will actually be staying much the same, other than some differences in the camera layout and the dimensions.
 Based on this leak, the 5.4-inch iPhone could be around 131mm tall, the 6.1-inch could be around 147mm, and the 6.7-inch model could be slightly taller than the 158mm iPhone 11 Pro Max.